 Adopting routing methods like interactive voice response (IVR) systems, automatic call distribution, or automated messaging ensures that simpler queries are resolved without involving agents.
 The introduction of self-service options often means customers no longer need to wait on hold to speak to call center personnel.

-Providing digital messaging options via mobile channels while customers are in queue is an effective call-deflection strategy that also lowers call volumes.
+Providing digital messaging options via mobile channels while customers are in the queue is an effective call-deflection strategy that also lowers call volumes.

-- Have you tried this?
+Have you tried this?
 Nextiva’s Omnichannel, Real-Time In-Queue Sidebar

 Invest in self-help solutions